Post-Covid 19 reboarding at Dulwich College Shanghai

 - Leadership skills for thriving through disruption

-A three-week programme consisting of three facilitated team workshops, two team sessions with Dulwich College Shanghai team leaders, and vital bridgework connecting these elements together and ensuring continuous learning and progress.
+In collaboration with DCS Impact designed a three-week programme consisting of three facilitated team workshops, two team sessions with DCS team leaders, and vital bridgework connecting these elements together and ensuring continuous learning and progress.

 Facilitation skills improved by 33% on average.